2022 Honor Award Winners

-SEATTLE, November 9, 2021 – The American Institute of Architects (AIA) Seattle hosted the 71st annual Honor Awards for Washington Architecture to celebrate excellence in design on November 9, 2021.
+SEATTLE, November 8, 2022 – Last night, the American Institute of Architects (AIA) Seattle hosted the 72nd annual Honor Awards for Washington Architecture to celebrate excellence in design.

-From 103 submittals, the jury chose 16 award winners from three categories – Built, Conceptual, and Research & Innovation.
-This was the fourth year of the Research & Innovation category, recognizing strides in research and innovation coming out of our region, elevating our communities’ awareness of advancement in architectural practice.
-This was the sixth year of the Energy in Design Award to commend projects that have made quantifiably significant strides in energy reduction while also maintaining the highest qualitative design caliber.
+From 100 submissions, the jury chose 15 award winners from three categories – Built, Conceptual, and Research & Innovation.
+This was the fifth year of the Research & Innovation category, recognizing strides in research and innovation coming out of our region, elevating our communities’ awareness of advancement in architectural practice.
+This was the seventh year of the Energy in Design Award to commend projects that have made quantifiably significant strides in energy reduction while also maintaining the highest qualitative design caliber.

 Across the spectrum of project types, the jury acknowledged the strong design culture represented in our region and were so impressed with the “high level of design excellence in projects that delight, inspire and enrich their communities all while having a positive impact on the environment.”

-In addition to the main juried awards, it was the fourth year of the Young Voices Selection (YVS), a program with the aim to engage and elevate the voices of young designers through direct participation and representation in AIA Seattle’s Honor Awards for Washington Architecture.
-The three YVS panelists, Kayla Ford Assoc.
-AIA (Integrus Architecture), Alex Ianchenko Assoc.
-AIA (The Miller Hull Partnership), and Ryan Nungester Assoc.
-AIA (Environmental Works), selected 1 Built project as the Young Voices Selection award winner.
+In addition to the main juried awards, it was the fifth year of the Young Voices Selection (YVS), a program with the aim to engage and elevate the voices of young designers through direct participation and representation in AIA Seattle’s Honor Awards for Washington Architecture.
+The three YVS panelists, Alyss Mitchell Assoc.
+AIA, NOMA (Weber Thompson), Mariel Dougoud (Perkins&Will), and Nikki Sugihara Assoc.
+AIA (Wittman Estes), selected 1 Built project as the Young Voices Selection award winner.

-Congratulations to all the winners and thank you to our esteemed jury and Honor Awards Committee!
+Congratulations to all the winners, and thank you to our esteemed jury, moderator, and Honor Awards Committee!

 AWARD OF HONOR